Typical Mistakes When Selecting Keywords For AdWords [Series]

 5) Not Bidding For Your Own Brand Name

-If there is a hot subject among AdWords advertisers these days it’s whether you should be bidding for your brand name.
+If there is a hot subject among Google Ads advertisers these days it’s whether you should be bidding for your brand name.
 I’m a big advocate of using your own brand or company name as a keyword in AdWords campaigns.